 - Good Vibe Astrology, by Kim Falconer and Jeannette Maw; interesting blog posts and courses on astrology with a focus on combining astrology with the law of attraction and manifesting your desires

 - The Body Astrologer; believes astrology is the “most underutilized tool in alternative healthcare, nutrition and fitness” – really interesting perspective!

-- Astrology Arena; an astrology blog with 300+ articles posted since 2014 – the author shares some really profound astrological insights
+- Astrology Arena; an astrology blog with 300+ articles posted since 2014 – the author shares some really profound astrological insights through his wonderful writing

 - The Dark Pixie Astrology; a website oriented to beginners with blog posts and horoscopes written by a variety of astrologers